 What about military architecture then?

-Immerse yourself for a moment in your history lessons: Normandy has, on several occasions, been the scene of wars from which no one could escape.
-No wonder, then, that some of its territories have inherited a rich military heritage.
+Take a moment back into your history lessons: Normandy has, on several occasions, been the scene of wars from which no one could escape.
+No wonder, therefore, that some of its territories have inherited a rich military heritage.
 This is particularly the case of Merville-Franceville-Plage, where you can discover: